wizz13150/PDQ_Repo/Reports/README.md

  - AppsNewToEnvironment.xml
  PDQ Inventory SQL Report query to list applications new to environment in the last 14 days

+ - CurrentUserIsLocalAdmin.xml
+ Show computers with current user who is memeber of Local Admins.

  - ProfileList.bak.xml
 Print .bak keys count from registry for each computer (Path : HKLM:Software\Microsoft\Windows NT\CurrentVersion\ProfileList).